100 Notable alumni of

 -

-Wilmot Reed Hastings Jr. is an American businessman.
-He is the co-founder and executive chairman of Netflix, Inc. (provider of the Netflix streaming service).
+Wilmot Reed Hastings Jr. is an American billionaire businessman.
+He is the co-founder and chairman of Netflix, Inc., which provides the Netflix streaming service.
 Hastings serves on a number of boards and works with various non-profit organizations.
 A former president of the California State Board of Education, Hastings is also an advocate for charter schools.
-He is the majority owner and chief executive officer of Powder Mountain, a Utah ski resort.

 -